-Twitch and Mixcloud comes as the most common places to broadcast music in 2021, as Youtube, Facebook and Instagram quite often mute your live streams, even if you own rights to broadcast.
+Twitch and Mixcloud are the most common places to broadcast music in 2023 , like Youtube, Facebook, and Instagram often mute your live streams, even if you own rights to publish.

-It’s really tough to stream live music in good conditions.
-It’s even more difficult to protect these streams from sharing if you want to provide tickets, or if you want to organise a multiple artists events aka virtual festival
+It’s tough to stream live music in good conditions.
+It’s even more challenging to protect these streams from sharing if you want to provide tickets or if you’re going to organize multiple artists’ events, aka virtual festivals.

-Paywall live stream for one or multiple artists ?
-Make sure you choose the right destination and the right protection for your live streaming event
+Paywall live stream for one or multiple artists?
+Make sure you choose the right destination and the proper protection for your live streaming event.

-Twitch doesn’t allow unlisted stream, so if you want to hide your next live stream you have to create a new account and not fill any metadata so it can be easily found in search engine.
+Twitch doesn’t allow unlisted streams, so if you want to hide your next live stream, you have to create a new account and not fill in any metadata to be easily found in the search engine.
 Cumbersome.
-And still anyone which gets access can share with anyone.
-If multiple viewers are watching the show, then it becomes promoted on Twitch and easy to find.
-If you want to promote your stream on Facebook, Youtube, Instagram or others, you have to use a complimentary solution like Restream.
-Twitch doesn’t offer any paywall solution, but does offer some subscription or tips solutions.
-Twitch doesn’t provide any solution for multiple streamers to one destination (eg: virtual festival).
+And still, anyone who gets access can share with anyone.
+If multiple viewers watch the show, it becomes promoted on Twitch and easy to find.
+If you want to promote your stream on Facebook, Youtube, Instagram, or others, you must use a complementary solution like Restream.
+Twitch doesn’t offer any paywall solution but some subscription or tips solutions.
+Twitch doesn’t provide any explanation for multiple streamers to one destination (e.g., a virtual festival).
 Twitch might delist or mute any archive containing music.

-Mixcloud allows unlisted stream so your live stream cannot be found through Mixcloud interface.
-But Mixcloud always use same URL for live streaming and doesn’t allow embedding.
-This means not only that anyone which has access to your profile once can know your live streaming URL, but also that anyone which is buying a ticket and getting this URL can freely share it with others.
-On top of that Mixcloud doesn’t allow promotion on anything for unlisted streams, and only Facebook and Twitch for public streams.
+Mixcloud allows unlisted streams, so your live stream cannot be found through the Mixcloud interface.
+But Mixcloud always uses the same URL for live streaming and doesn’t allow embedding.
+This means that anyone who has access to your profile once can know your live streaming URL and that anyone who is buying a ticket and getting this URL can freely share it with others.
+On top of that, Mixcloud doesn’t allow promotion on anything for unlisted streams and only Facebook and Twitch for public streams.
 Mixcloud provides tipping for any live stream.
-Mixcloud doesn’t provide any solution for multiple streamers to one destination (eg: virtual festival).
-Mixcloud doesn’t provide any archive.
-Mixcloud doesn’t support Adaptive bitrate switching (realtime quality switching between 360p and 1080p according to viewer’s connections)
+Mixcloud doesn’t offer any solution for multiple streamers to one destination (e.g., virtual festival).
+Mixcloud doesn’t offer any archive.
+Mixcloud doesn’t support Adaptive bitrate switching (real-time quality switching between 360p and 1080p according to viewer’s connections)

-DJing can be used as a standalone live streaming service (no external platform) or a service that restreams to others to enrich them with additional features (switching between sources, promoting for-pay events with limited duration preview on Facebook pages, Instagram stories, Twitch channels and others).
-As a standalone, all streams are unlisted (no public stream), and can be secured on demand, so no URL can be shared by multiple viewers.
-Ticketing is part of the platform, with Paypal or wire transfer (Stripe) no matter if you use it standalone or if you use it only for ticketing or other features, and use a traditional platform for broadcast.
-Archiving is possible, for catchup/replay or other usage (under DMCA).
-Tips are also possible beforehand (by paying more than minimum ticket price) or at the end of the show.
+DJing can be used as a standalone live streaming service (no external platform) or a service that restreams to others () to enrich them with additional features (switching between sources, promoting for-pay events with limited duration preview on Facebook pages, Instagram stories, Twitch channels, and others).
+As a standalone, all streams are unlisted (no public stream) and can be secured on-demand so that multiple viewers cannot share any URL.
+Ticketing is part of the platform, with Paypal or wire transfer (Stripe) no matter if you use it standalone or if you use it only for ticketing or other features and use a traditional platform for broadcast.
+Archiving is possible for catchup/replay or another usage (under DMCA).
+Tips are also possible beforehand (by paying more than the minimum ticket price) or at the show’s end.